Enclave Installation & Execution

 VEGA_VERIFICATION_AUTHORIZATION_TOKEN

 Verification token to call API with VASP backend.
-When the enclave server calls API with the VASP backend, verification taken is delivered to the header of VASP Authorization.
+When the enclave server calls API with the VASP backend, verification taken is delivered to the header of VASP Authorization

 VEGA_VERIFICATION_AUTHORIZATION_KEY

 Header key value to pass the authentication token when making API calls to the VASP backend.
-If not set, the authentication token is passed through the Authorization header.
+If not set, the authentication token is passed through the Authorization

 VEGA_API_ENDPOINT